MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-create-clusters-portal.md

    - **Primary node pool**:
      - Leave the default values selected.
    - **SSH Keys**
      - Configure SSH access to the underlying VMs in your Kubernetes nodes for troubleshooting operations.
-For the preview, you must provide an existing SSH public key.
+You must provide an existing SSH public key.
      - Provide an RSA public key in the single line format (starting with "ssh-rsa") or the multi-line PEM format.
 You can generate SSH keys using PuTTYGen on Windows.

 1. Select **Next: Node pools** when complete.